Regular price $2.25

 - Do not allow the fruits to turn fully yellow as seeds become large and production slows.

-- One of the most beloved garden cucumbers.
-Fine crisp texture, never bitter.
+- Fine crisp texture, never bitter.

 - Lemon cucumber differs from Crystal apple in that it never becomes bitter even when stressed.